 CarbonChain helps you immediately start reducing the carbon footprint of your portfolio, and drive systemic change to decarbonize the commodities sector.

 If you don’t take action, the greenest traders will soon turn to the banks offering sustainability-linked incentives, and your portfolio could be left with the riskiest transactions.

 Our carbon accounting platform automatically tracks emissions in your individual trades, quantifies your entire lending portfolio’s footprint, and provides actionable insights about carbon hotspots:

 - CarbonChain lets you set, agree and roll out KPIs with client buy-in, based on automated continuous benchmarking.
 We independently rate trades in near real-time.

-- Our platform provides accurate, end-to-end supply chain carbon footprinting, asset screening, and integrates into your lending workflows.
+- Get accurate, end-to-end supply chain carbon footprinting, asset screening, and integrates into your lending workflows.

-- CarbonChain is aligned with the Greenhouse Gas Protocol, is a CDP accredited solutions provider, and an official TCFD supporter, so you can trust our software to help you prepare for regulation.
+- CarbonChain is aligned with the Greenhouse Gas Protocol and an official TCFD supporter, so you can trust our software to help you prepare for regulation.